International and Overseas American Orientation

-International student orientation provides students with information that will be useful for them as they start their new academic career in Monmouth.
+International and Overseas American Orientation provides students with information that will be useful for them as they start their new academic career in Monmouth.

 - U.S. immigration regulations governing employment, travel and course load

 - Monmouth College registration procedures, residence and student life